1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Bacterial Gastroenteritis

-Bacterial gastroenteritis is a stomach and gut infection caused by harmful bacteria.
-It leads to diarrhea, cramps, and dehydration.
-In Houston’s warm weather, food can spoil fast—so it’s important to understand how this illness works.
-At GastroDoxs, Dr. Bharat Pothuri helps local families stay safe and feel better.
-This guide explains what bacterial gastroenteritis is, its causes, symptoms, treatment, and prevention tips.
-You’ll also learn when to see a doctor and how to treat mild cases at home.
+Bacterial gastroenteritis refers to a stomach and gut infection caused by bad bacteriophages.
+It causes diarrhea, cramps, and dehydration.
+Food may spoil quickly, which is how this disease spreads in Houston's hot summer weather.
+At GastroDoxs, Dr. Bharat Pothuri helps local households stay safe and feel better.
+This guide explains bacterial gastroenteritis, its causes, signs and symptoms, treatment, and precautions.
+You’ll also learn when to visit a doctor and how to manage mild cases at home.

 1. What Is Bacterial Gastroenteritis?

-It’s an infection in the stomach or intestines.
-It happens when harmful bacteria enter your digestive system.
-This infection causes swelling (inflammation) and stomach upset.
+It is an infection in the stomach or intestines.
+It occurs when harmful bacteria enter your digestive system.
+This infection causes swelling (inflammation) and stomach aches.

 2. What Causes Bacterial Gastroenteritis?